 Often when people hear "rosé wine," they think of four things: sweet, fruity, pink, and women.
 There are so many unfortunate misconceptions about rosé that have kept consumers from reaching for that perfect, beautifully blush bottle on the top shelf.
 I’m here to tell you that there's much more to rosé than its tutti-frutti reputation alludes to, and most importantly?
 It’s not just for girls.
 (Gentlemen, you can thank me later.)

-Here’s a few things you might not know about rosé:
+Here are a few things you might not know about rosé:

-Grenache...
-Syrah...
-Pinot Noir... you name it!
-Rosé wine is not made from a particular grape, but instead is a product of how it is made.
+It can be made from almost any red grape and is made around the world.
+Cabernet, Grenache, Syrah, Pinot Noir — you name it!
+Rosé wine is made from many different grapes, but it's ultimately a product of how it's made.
 The color in wine is extracted from the grape skins.
-So, for a wine to be lighter in color, the juice will spend less time with its skins.
+So for a wine to be lighter in color, the juice will spend less time with its skins.
 In the most general sense, rosé is made more like a white wine but using red wine grapes.

 Pouring some red into your white wine does not make it rosé.
 (It might, however, ruin the flavor of both wines.)
 The process of making rosé can be just as meticulous as the process of making an elegant white or a premium red.
-The main difference is that a rosé is usually released right after it is made instead of being aged, and this makes it ideal for immediate consumption and outright freshness.
+The main difference is that a rosé is usually released right after it's made instead of being aged, and this makes it ideal for immediate consumption and outright freshness.

-Do yourself a solid this summer and pick up a bottle of rosé to share.
+Do yourself a solid this summer, and pick up a bottle of rosé to share.
 Notice how refreshing it can be on a warm day.
-Notice how well it goes with that chicken you threw on the barbie, or how it totally made that salmon dish you prepared last week.
+Notice how well it goes with that chicken you threw on the barbie or how it totally made that salmon dish you prepared last week.
 It’s versatile, underrated, and most often pleasantly affordable!